robertjchristian/MRC/MRC36.md

 Let's assume that a minimum of 4 weeks and a maximum of 4 years is a reasonable duration.
 A multiplier can be calculated using the following simple formula:

-- **Multiplier =  Number of weeks locked / 104 weeks.**
+- **Multiplier =  Number of months locked / 24 month.**

+The locking period will be an integer number of months.
+This is done to facilitate implementation.

-And the new contribution indicator for calculating the new quota would be as follows:
+The new contribution indicator for calculating the new quota would be as follows:

 - **New contribution indicator = base contribution indicator + base contribution indicator * Multiplier**